vishwajit-vishnu/Memory-efficient-Stochastic-methods-for-Memory-based-Transformers/README.md

 To run the experiments use `run_wt15_phase_1.sh` and then `run_wt15_phase_1.sh` for training the models.

 Additionally, all the hyperparameters are presented in the Appendix of the paper.

+If you liked the work, please cite it.